maibennett/sta235/exampleSite/content/Assignments/JITTs/_index.en.md

 - On average, a 1-inch increase in height is associated with a 1.4% increase in salary, holding education and experience constant.

+### JITT 3

+- On average, a one-year increase in age is associated with a 1.28 percentage point increase in the probability of being employed, holding whether they have more than two kids or not and race constant.